fthielen/website/content/author/admin/_index.md

 - Visitors
 ---

 Frederick W. Thielen is a PhD student in Health Technology Assessment (HTA) at the Erasmus University Rotterdam (The Netherlands).
-His research interests include health economic modelling of haematological diseasesas well as pharmaceutical pricing and market access of new (and therefore mostly [very] expensive) cancer drugs.
+His research interests include health economic modelling of haematological diseasesas as well as pharmaceutical pricing and market access of new (and therefore mostly [very] expensive) cancer drugs.

 Whenever possible, he is conducting research in R and is guided by the following principles: